Close

 Pre-registration

-Pre-registration programmes in both Nursing and Midwifery mostly lead to graduate level qualification over three years, although increasingly programmes are also available as either a full 4-year Masters or 2-year fast track Masters (based on a related or unrelated first degree and usually previous care experience).
-Pre-registration programmes are tightly regulated by the Nursing and Midwifery Council (NMC) and require 2300 hours of placement and 2300 theory hours during a three-year programme.
-This requirement makes for a challenging programme, with extended 45-week academic years, and multiple academic and clinical assessments.
+Increasingly nursing programmes are also available as either a full 4-year Masters or 2-year fast track Masters ( the latter based on a recognised first degree and previous care experience commensurate with the knowledge skills required for pre-registration nursing programmes ).
+UK pre-registration programmes are professional regulated by the Nursing and Midwifery Council (NMC) and require 2300 hours of placement and 2300 theory hours during a programme.
+This requirement makes for a demanding course, with extended 45-week academic years, and multiple academic and clinical assessments.

 Nursing and midwifery